CIS565-Fall-2023/Project3-CUDA-Path-Tracer/README.md

 ![](img/charts/partition_time.png)

-Looking at the Nsight timeline provides somewhat of an explanation:
+Looking at the Nsight timeline for rendering one frame of Closed provides somewhat of an explanation:

 ![](img/charts/partition_nsight.png)

-I'm not sure why there's such a large gap between calls to the CUDA kernels and calls to `thrust::partition`, but that would explain the significant performance downgrade when using partitioning.
+There's a gap between each pair of CUDA kernel and `thrust::partition` calls; I've highlighted the first few gaps with green arrows.
+I'm not sure why there's so many gaps, but they do explain the significant performance downgrade when using partitioning.
 With that in mind, I disabled ray partitioning for the remaining analyses.

 ### Sort rays by material type